what3words/w3w-swift-wrapper/README.md

 W3wGeocoder.setup(with: "<Secret API Key>", apiUrl: "https://api.yourserver.com")
 ```

-Additinally, if you run the Enterprise Suite API Server there is another optional `setup()` parameter: `customHeaders`.
+Additionally, if you run the Enterprise Suite API Server there is another optional `setup()` parameter: `customHeaders`.
 Use this if you need to send custom headers to your own server:

 ```swift
 W3wGeocoder.setup(with: "<Secret API Key>", apiUrl: "https://api.yourserver.com", customHeaders: ["x-header-1":"value-1", "x-header-2":"value-2"])